microsoft/webvalidate/src/README.md

   - Tag the image with `:1.1.0`
   - Tag the image with `:latest`
   - Note that the `v` is case sensitive (lower case)

-### Pushing to Azure Container Registry

-In order to push to ACR, you must create a Service Principal that has push permissions to the ACR and set the following `secrets` in your GitHub repo:

-- Azure Login Information
-  - TENANT
-  - SERVICE_PRINCIPAL
-  - SERVICE_PRINCIPAL_SECRET

-- ACR Information
-  - ACR_REG
-  - ACR_REPO
-  - ACR_IMAGE

 ### Pushing to DockerHub